Updated: Aug 13, 2021

 For optimum nutrient absorption, vegetables should be broken down.
 Dogs and cats don't have the same digestive enzymes that we do which enable us to absorb the nutrients from vegetables.
 We need to help our dogs and cats out by breaking down the tough fibrous walls of vegetables so that they can actually get the nutrients from the vegetables and receive the health promoting benefits.

-The best way to prepare vegetables is by pulverising them in a food processor until they resemble a mash like state (get my free veg recipe here).
+The best way to prepare vegetables is by pulverising them in a food processor until they resemble a mash like state (get my veg recipe here).

 3. Leaving out organ meats